Ann Arbor Housing Market – Winter 2022 Update

 Baby Boomers also own a lot of investment properties and we are seeing a trend where Boomers who are now in their 60’s and 70’s are getting tired of managing these properties.
 They have amassed huge capital gains and are cashing out and taking their chips off the table.
 They realize that capital gains taxes will never be cheaper than they are right now, so instead of reinvesting in another property or 1031 Exchange, they’re simply cashing out, paying the taxes, and then doing other things with it.

 The point is, the market has given many boomers a giant windfall.
-They’re retiring early, they’re buying second homes, they’re funding their grandkids college education, and they’re buying their kids a house, right?
+They’re retiring early, they’re buying second homes, they’re funding their grandkid’s college education, and they’re buying their kids a house, right?
 They’re cashing out to avoid capital gains, and they might be transitioning into senior housing.
-This trend will only get bigger and bigger in 2022.
+This trend will grow in 2022.

 Prediction #7: Continued Supply Chain Constraints